StackVista/stackstate-docs/stackpacks/integrations/traefik.md

   # Component name used for your Traefik instance in StackState
   serviceName = "traefik"

-  # Span name limit will truncate in case of long Frontend/Backend names
+  # Span name limit will truncate in case of long fron- back-end names
   # This can prevent certain tracing providers to drop traces that exceed their length limits
   spanNameLimit = 100